plone/training/chapter05.rst

 5.1 Theming
 ===========

 We don't do any real theming during the training.
-We just explain the options you have.
+We'll just explain the options you have.

-* Diazo
+* Diazo: The modern way to go!
 * Downloading and activating a theme
 * Creating a new theme
-* Diazo Theme editor
+* Demo the Diazo Theme editor
-* Rules
+* Show Diazo rules
 * Old-school Theming
 * Deliverance